 Our pipeline of products that we are currently considering includes innovations in image analysis to support advanced patient selection and optimize patient outcomes, catheter technologies to improve valve deliverability and reduce procedure time and the AeriSeal system for addressing the needs of severe emphysema patients who are not eligible for Zephyr Valves due to collateral ventilation.
-In December 2020, AeriSeal received designation as a Breakthrough Device by the FDA.
-The breakthrough designation will provide prioritized and potentially accelerated review by the FDA, and provides eligibility for Medicare Coverage of Innovation Technology (MCIT), a rule which enables receipt of Medicare coverage as early as the same day as FDA market authorization for breakthrough devices and provides coverage for four years.

 AeriSeal is a polymerizing sealant that can be delivered via a bronchoscope to a targeted region of the lung to reduce volume in the treated area.
+We believe that AeriSeal would enable the treatment of patients with collateral ventilation, which would complement the screening of patients for Zephyr Valves.
+We have secured CE mark and Therapeutic Goods Administration approval in Australia for AeriSeal and have completed initial feasibility research.
+We have funded an independent feasibility study using AeriSeal and sponsored another study to expand the number of patients that can be treated with Zephyr Valves.
+In December 2020, AeriSeal received designation as a Breakthrough Device by the FDA.
+The breakthrough designation will provide prioritized and potentially accelerated review by the FDA.
 We intend to submit an IDE to the FDA for commencing a clinical trial with the AeriSeal system.
-We have only conducted initial feasibility research on AeriSeal to date.
-We believe that positive results from this clinical trial would enable the treatment of patients with collateral ventilation, which would complement the screening of patients for Zephyr Valves.
-We have secured CE mark and Therapeutic Goods Administration approval in Australia for AeriSeal and have completed initial feasibility research.
-We further have funded a feasibility study using AeriSeal to expand the number of patients that can be treated with Zephyr Valves and are exploring additional studies.
 If successfully developed and approved, AeriSeal could further expand the addressable market of our solution.

-For the years ended December 31, 2020 and December 31, 2019, we incurred research and development expenses, including our clinical trials, of \$7.5 million and \$6.0 million, respectively.
+For the years ended December 31, 2021 and December 31, 2020, we incurred research and development expenses, including our clinical trials, of \$13.1 million and \$7.5 million, respectively.